ssemyan/BirdQuiz/README.md

 ```

 ### 4. Pick a Bird List
-1. Pick one of the premade lists or enter your own
+1. Pick one of the premade lists or click Custom to paste your own list
 2. The quiz will start automatically

 ### 5. Answer Questions